All you must know

 What does the JACDEC Risk-Index tell me as a passenger?

 We all are dealing with any number of risks in our everyday lives and in particular when it comes to air travel.
 The new Risk-Index is built around the perspective of a passenger who intends to distinguish airlines by their existent level of safety risks rather than their ratio between bygone accidents and flight performance.
-So we broadened out viewpoint and gather all available criteria which impact the safety of commercial aviation in any way.
+So we broadened our viewpoint and gathered all available criteria that impact the safety of commercial aviation in any way.

 The new Risk-Index expresses the quintessence of all available criteria influencing the safety of a flight.

 A crucial section of our safety assessment is about environmental factors such as the quality of safety oversight of the country a certain operator (airline) is based in.
 One lesson of our now decade-long experience in aviation safety analysis is the following: There is a direct correlation between the safety of an airline and the competence and transparency of the regulating authorities.